emreavara/q-learning-maze-solver/README.md

 map_information = { cell_tuple: “Wall”, cell_tuple:”Wall”, .. “information”: {“rows”:x,  “columns”: y, “start”:cell_tuple, “end”: cell_tuple} }

 must be given.
-It finds the best possible path from the start to the end.
+It finds the shortest possible path from the start to the end.